ssilverman/QNEthernet/README.md

 6. `Ethernet.hardwareStatus()` always returns zero.
 7. Most other things should be the same.

-Please see the examples for more things you can do with the API, including using listeners to watch for network changes.
+Please see the examples for more things you can do with the API, including:
+* Using listeners to watch for network changes, and
+* Monitoring raw Ethernet frames.

 ## How to write data to connections